xiaobai1217/MBMD/README.md

 # Integrate into VOT-2018

 The interface for integrating the tracker into the vot evaluation tool kit is implemented in the module `python_long_MBMD.py`.
 The script `tracker_MBMD.m` is needed to be copied to vot-tookit.
-A sample `test_vot_long.py` file can be found in this root folder.
-You only need to change the directories in this file.

 # CPU manner
 If you want to run this code on CPU, you need to just set os.environ \["CUDA_VISIBLE_DEVICES"\]="" in the begin of `python_long_MBMD.py`